Thursdays | 7.30 p.m. – 8.30 p.m. | $18

 It is also contraindicated for those on prescription blood-thinning medications, individuals with psychiatric conditions such as schizophrenia or bipolar disorder, or anyone who has been hospitalised for a psychiatric episode.

-I am a yoga and meditation teacher who guides from the heart with warmth and empathy, and loves to merge creative writing and expression with yoga.
+I am a yoga and meditation teacher who guides from the heart with warmth and empathy, and loves to merge creative expression with yoga.
 I am also a food, travel and fiction writer, and have worked as a publisher of lots of types of books for too many years to mention.

-My teaching is informed by being a forever student of the beautiful practice that is traditional yoga, with a focus on the subtle body, and feminine and trauma-informed practice.
+My teaching is informed by being a forever student of the beautiful practice that is traditional yoga, with a focus on the subtle (energetic) body, and feminine and trauma-informed practice.

 Some of my qualifications include: